 3) Huber’s Orchard & Winery.
 Click here to learn more about u-pick.
 We used to place this farm as the #1 spot but it has become more crowded over the years and more expensive.
 It is a full day of family fun and great for strawberry picking.
 Not too far from downtown Louisville, in Starlight, IN, this place offers something for everyone.
 There’s gem mining, a large play area, animals to feed, homemade ice cream, endless goodies in the market, wine (of course) and u-pick options.
 Click here for a fall review, it’s just as fun in the spring.

 2) Bryant’s Blueberries in New Salisbury, IN starts June 10, 2023 7:30am-Noon.
 They anticipate opening Wednesdays and Saturdays.
 They said to use Corydon #105 exit because of road construction (best thing to do is sign up for their email updates) – If you want updates, no worries, they’ll let you know when the berries are perfect for picking.
 Click here for our past review to get all of the tips for heading over there.

-The price is $2.35 per pound you pick (2022 price).
+The price is $2.75 per pound you pick (2023 price).
 No pre-picked berries are available.
 Bring your own bucket and have them weigh it before you start picking.

 1) Bring your own water

 2) Chill blueberries immediately.